Current Ph.D. Students

 Education: B.A.
 University of California, Santa Barbara (2007); M.A.
 California State University, Fullerton (2010)

-Interests: Material, visual, and popular culture; public history and memory; the American West; oral history; as well as museums and archives.
+Interests: Material, visual, and popular culture; public history and memory; the American West; oral history; museums and archives; as well as theme parks and tourism.
+My research looks at how Old West tourism in California reflects and even shapes history and identity in the state.

 Jen Turner (ABD)